iifl-logo

 Understand Final Dividend

 The corpus fund for the final dividend is differentiated from total profit after retaining funds for further business needs.
-The amount of final dividend is usually forecasted by analysts or even by the board members themselves in its earnings guidance.
+The amount of final dividend is usually forecasted by analysts or even by the board members themselves in their earnings guidance.
 The final dividend declared by the company, in this case, is also referred to as a revised or adjusted final dividend.

 How is an interim dividend different from a final dividend?